Kessler Institute named #2 Rehabilitation Hospital in the Nation

 Kessler Ranked Among America's Best Hospitals by U.S. News & World Report

-“We are honored that Kessler has again been named one of the very best rehabilitation hospitals in the country,” said President Robert Brehm.
-“This is meaningful acknowledgement of our commitment to deliver the quality care and advanced treatment that enables individuals with brain injury, stroke, spinal cord injury, orthopedic conditions, amputation and other injuries or illnesses to rebuild their lives.
-We are proud of our more than 2000 Kessler employees and the work they do each day, but prouder still of our patients whose progress is the true measure of our success.”
+"We are honored that Kessler has again been named one of the very best rehabilitation hospitals in the country,” said President Robert Brehm.
+“This is a most meaningful acknowledgement of our commitment to deliver the quality care and advanced treatment that enables individuals with stroke, brain injury, spinal cord injury, orthopedic conditions, amputation, cardiac events, and other injuries or illnesses to rebuild their lives.
+We are proud of our more than 2000 Kessler employees and the work they do each day, but prouder still of our patients whose progress is the true measure of our success."

-Kessler has held the number two spot in the national rankings for eight of the past nine years.
-According to U.S News, the annual rankings recognize hospitals that excel in the treatment the most challenging patients.
-“A hospital that emerges from our analysis as one of best has much to be proud of,” said Avery Comarow, U.S. News Health Rankings Editor.
-“These hospitals … should be on your list when you need the best care; they are where other hospitals send the toughest cases.”
+Kessler has held the number two spot in the national rankings for nine of the past ten years.
+According to U.S. News, the annual rankings recognize hospitals that excel in the treatment the individuals with complex medical needs.
+"The data tell the story – a hospital that emerged from our analysis as one of the best has much to be proud of," says U.S. News Health Rankings Editor Avery Comarow.
+"A Best Hospital has demonstrated its expertise in treating the most challenging patients."

 Kessler's Chief Medical Officer Bruce M. Gans, M.D. added that, "To be ranked second among the more than 1100 inpatient rehabilitation hospitals and units in the country is important recognition of Kessler’s leadership not only in patient care, but in research, education and advocacy initiatives."